French

 57 Whitehall, London SW1A 2BX

 Over the years at his south of France restaurant Mirazur chef Mauro Colagreco picked up a clutch of awards from three Michelin stars to topping the World's 50 Best list.
-Here in London it's taken a little longer to attract Michelin's attention to his restaurant at Raffles London at The OWO.
+So it's no big surprise that his restaurant at Raffles London at The OWO eventually attracted Michelin's attention.
 This London restaurant just off Whitehall takes hyper-seasonality as its lodestone, along with close relationships with some of the UK's best producers.

 Josephine